Pressing for Progress on Gender Equality

 Action Plan to Address Gender Pay Gap at Sodexo

-This strategy forms the basis for a number of initiatives in Australia, including inclusive workplace training, mentoring, and gender networks targeting key areas:
+This strategy, along with our action plan, forms the basis for a number of initiatives in Australia, including inclusive workplace training, mentoring, and gender networks targeting key areas.

 • Leading from the Top: Since 2009, the cornerstone of Sodexo’s gender equality strategy has been the SoTogether advisory board.
 SoTogether also includes employee-led gender network groups made up of both men and women dedicated to influencing cultural and organisational change.